vishnumadduri/pub-oss/README.md

 * package-blacklist-file file with list of packes not to integrate
 * package-whitelist-file file with list of packes exclusively to integrate

+The application can be started with its default setup by simply invoke

+    $ scripts/gen-spdx.sh [optional-target-image-name]

 ## Licence
 This software stands under the terms of the
 [GNU General Public Licence](http://www.gnu.org/licenses/gpl.html).